alexis93uk/alex_bookstore/README.md

 ## Technologies Used

-- Python 3.13
+- Python 3.13 – The main programming language used to build the backend of the web application.
-- Django 5.1
-- PostgreSQL
-- AWS S3 for media storage
-- Heroku for cloud deployment
-- Bootstrap 5 for UI
+- Django 5.1 – A Python web framework used to create the full-stack web app, including models, views, templates, and admin features.
+- PostgreSQL – A powerful relational database used to store all data such as users, books, categories, and subscriptions.
+- AWS S3 (Amazon Web Services) – Used to store and deliver uploaded book cover images in production.
+- Heroku – The platform used to deploy the live version of the application online.
+- Bootstrap 5 – A CSS framework used to style the website and make it responsive and user-friendly.
-- Gunicorn WSGI server
+- Gunicorn – A Python WSGI HTTP server used with Heroku to serve the Django app in production.
-- Whitenoise for static files
+- Whitenoise – Used to serve static files (like CSS and JS) directly from the Django app without needing a separate server.
+- HTML/CSS/JavaScript – Used in the frontend for page structure, styling, and adding interactivity (like light/dark mode).
+- Git & GitHub – Used for version control and collaboration.
+The project code was regularly pushed to GitHub for backup and deployment.
+- Stripe – Integrated for handling subscription payments securely.
+- Visual Studio Code – My primary code editor used throughout the project.

 ---